 International Relations Committee

-The IR Committee is involved in the management of links with our overseas partners, as well as liaising with local contacts to expand the overseas opportunities that LKCMedicine students have access to.
-We also serve as the bridge of communication between the faculty and overseas trip participants to facilitate smooth, efficient administrative processes.
+The IR Committee is involved in establishing and maintaining relations with our overseas partners, as well as liaising with local organisations to increase overseas exposure opportunities for LKCMedicine students.
+The IR Committee is also involved in sourcing for potential sponsors, vendors and various external stakeholders to ensure that student-led initiatives receive the support they need.
+The IR Committee also serves as the bridge of communication between the faculty and overseas trip participants to represent the student populations voice and to facilitate smooth, efficient administrative processes.

 For more information, please contact us at email@example.com